uaanchorage/GSoC/README.md

 **Overview:** This project, a collaboration between the University of Alaska Anchorage Departments of Computer Science and Human Services, seeks to create a digital approach to translating the digitalization of art and photographic images into a digital database that stores in retrievable formats those images for use in advancing the delivery of human services and health care to people who experience considerable vulnerability and marginalization within the community.
 One of the project aims is to create a digital repository of these images, many of which reflect Outsider Art since the people who produce them are not formally trained as artists and experience considerable discrimination.
 The repository can be used to support research on Outsider art and Outsider Artists, education of health and human services practitioners about the impact of negative stereotypes on the health and well-being of people who are highly vulnerable, and arts programs devoted to advancing the health of vulnerable people.

-The accepted contributor will develop the Beehive platform for (1) translating digital images into the database, (2) developing the database to support user interactions with content, and (3) facilitating retrieval of images.
-The contributor will obtain an orientation to the project, instruction in how the arts and photography can represent health and well-being, and insight into using digital representations as an advocacy tool for improving the well-being of highly vulnerable people.
+The goal of this project is to develop [Beehive](https://github.com/KathiraveluLab/Beehive/), a prototype implementation as an open-source data federation framework that can be used in research environments in Alaska and elsewhere.

 **Current Status:** This project is currently in the research stage.

-**Expected Outcomes:**  A prototype implementation of the project as an open-source project that can be used in research environments in Alaska and elsewhere.
+**Expected Outcomes:** In this project, the contributor will develop the Beehive platform for (1) translating digital images into the database, (2) developing the database to support user interactions with content, and (3) facilitating retrieval of images.
+The contributor will obtain an orientation to the project, instruction in how the arts and photography can represent health and well-being, and insight into using digital representations as an advocacy tool for improving the well-being of highly vulnerable people.

 **Required Skills:** Database (MySQL or Mongo) and Python or Java.